kurt-liao/simple-server-client/README.md

 ## Running the program

-Run the server by docker run command (use localhost)
+Run the server by docker run command

 ```
 docker run -it --net=host server